 Through the Reliable Energy Trust Fund, DDOE previously administered the Renewable Energy Demonstration Project ("REDP"), approved by the Commission in Order No. 12778 (July 9, 2003).
 The objective of the REDP was to increase the awareness and use of renewable energy grid-connected technologies by District ratepayers.
 Through the REDP, DDOE awarded grants to help finance renewable energy projects in the District.
-The CAEA replaced the REDP with the Renewable Energy Incentive Program ("REIP"), which is currently administered by DDOE.
-35
+The CAEA replaced the REDP with the Renewable Energy Incentive Program ("REIP").

-As of March 14, 2014, there are 3,430 renewable generators eligible for the District's RPS program.
-Of these facilities, 3,406 (roughly 99 percent) use Tier I resources (including biomass, methane from landfill gas, solar, and wind) and 24 (roughly one percent) use Tier II resources (including hydroelectric).
+As of December 31, 2014, there are 3,703 renewable generators eligible for the District's RPS program.
+Of these facilities, 3,679 (roughly 99 percent) use Tier I resources (including biomass, methane from landfill gas, solar, and wind) and 24 (roughly one percent) use Tier II resources (including hydroelectric).
 Since these renewable generators may be certified in other states that have a RPS as well, the RECs associated with the generating capacity are not necessarily fully available to meet the District's RPS requirement.
-The table below provides a breakdown of the renewable generators by fuel type and location:36
+The table below provides a breakdown of the renewable generators by fuel type and location:35